-- (a) Enforcement Procedures ensuring compliance against Civil Aviation Regulation have been issued by the Public Authority for Civil Aviation of Oman (hereinafter referred as PACA or "the Authority") under the provisions of the Civil Aviation Law of the Sultanate of Oman. - (b) This CAR includes the subject matter endorsed within the ICAO Annex 4 (Aeronautical Charts) and ICAO Doc 8697 Aeronautical Charts Manual. - (c) CAR-177 prescribes the requirements for: - (1) The certification and operation of organisations providing the aeronautical chart services for Oman on behalf of the Authority; - (2) Any applicable punitive actions that can be enforced by the Authority against recognised actions of non-compliance. - (d) Amendments to the text in CAR-177 in revised editions are issued as a complete amendment of pages contained within. - (e) The editing practices used in this document are as follows: - (1) 'Shall' is used to indicate a mandatory requirement and may appear in CARs. - (2) 'Should' is used to indicate a recommendation. - (3) 'May' is used to indicate discretion by the Authority, or the industry as appropriate. - (4) 'Will' indicates a mandatory requirement and is used to advise of action incumbent on the Authority. - (5) Notes included in the text, where appropriate, give factual information or references bearing on the regulation in question, but not constituting part of the regulations.
+- (a) This Civil Aviation Regulation (CAR) has been issued by the Civil Aviation Authority of Oman (hereinafter referred to as CAA or "the AUTHORITY") under the provisions of the Civil Aviation Law of the Sultanate of Oman. - (b) CAR-177 has been modelled upon similar regulations implemented by other member States and includes the subject matter endorsed within the ICAO Annex 4 (Aeronautical Charts) and ICAO Doc 8697 Aeronautical Charts Manual. - (c) CAR-177 prescribes the requirements for: - (1) The certification and operation of organisations providing the aeronautical chart services for Oman on behalf of the Authority; - (2) Any applicable punitive actions that can be enforced by the Authority against recognized actions of non-compliance. - (d) Amendments to the text in CAR-177 in revised editions are issued as a complete amendment of pages contained within. - (e) The editing practices used in this document are as follows: - (1) 'Shall' is used to indicate a mandatory requirement and may appear in CARs. - (2) 'Should' is used to indicate a recommendation. - (3) 'May' is used to indicate discretion by the Authority, or the industry as appropriate. - (4) 'Will' indicates a mandatory requirement and is used to advise of action incumbent on the Authority.